Micro-Deck

 • Monetization (one-time purchase vs. subscription)

-Backup B: Behavioral Science Foundation
+Backup C: Behavioral Science Foundation

 Principle Research Basis How Micro-Deck Applies It